keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

   - Life Updates
 ---

 I recently took a [six-month sabbatical from freelancing](/goodbye-freelancing/) to ease some underlying anxiety and stress I've been experiencing.
-Taking some time off helped me decompress and reflect after being on the grind.
+Taking time off helped me decompress and reflect after being on the grind.

-I've been working since February and the client project is keeping me pretty busy.
+I've been back to work since February and it's keeping me pretty busy.
 Not so busy that I couldn't get this published sooner, but oh well.
 My life updates are generally not-so-timely.

 Alright, let's get into what I've been up to and where I'm headed.